 - The nationwide backlog of pending immigration cases, which has now surpassed 1 million — meaning that thousands of asylum seekers must wait three or four years for a court date.

-- The Enforcement Metrics Policy, implemented last year, which gives judges a personal financial stake in every case they decide and pushes them to deny more cases more quickly.
+- The Enforcement Metrics Policy, which imposes case completion goals and case timelines, giving judges a personal financial stake in every case they decide and pushing them to deny more cases more quickly.

-The lawsuit was filed in the District Court for the District of Oregon on behalf of Plaintiffs Innovation Law Lab, the Southern Poverty Law Center, Las Americas Immigrant Advocacy Center, Asylum Seeker Advocacy Project (ASAP), Catholic Legal Immigration Network, Inc. (CLINIC), and Santa Fe Dreamers Project (SFDP).
+The lawsuit was filed in the District Court for the District of Oregon on behalf of Plaintiffs Innovation Law Lab, Southern Poverty Law Center, Las Americas Immigrant Advocacy Center, Asylum Seeker Advocacy Project (ASAP), Catholic Legal Immigration Network, Inc. (CLINIC), and Santa Fe Dreamers Project (SFDP).
 Counsel for Plaintiffs are Innovation Law Lab and Southern Poverty Law Center, with pro bono support from Perkins Coie LLP.